-Annual General Meeting - ASC's AGM as held on 16 December 2016.
-The previous officeholders were re-elected.
-See this link for draft AGM minutes
+Annual General Meeting - ASC's AGM was held on 6 December 20167

 Anstruther Harbour Forum Following an ASC initiative, agreement has been reached with other organisations with an interest in Anstruther Harbour over the setting up a Forum for the harbour.
 The purpose of the Forum is to enable dialogue amongst those with an interest in the harbour and with Fife Harbours and Tourism Depts.
 The first meeting of the Forum was held on 18 January - Alex Gardner was elected as Chairman and Bill Kennaway as Secretary.

 The Forum has already had a meeting with the developer of the proposed rum distillery/ visitor centre on the site of the harbourmasters office.
 The scheme includes promising ideas for harbour users, but progreas is dependent on discussions with Fife Council on site ownership, and on funding.

 The Forum is in communication with Fife Harbours on the issue of increased harbours dues as a result of cuts in Council budgets (with the possibility of substantial increases over inflation) and on deferment of dredging.
 A further Forum meeting will be arranged when more information becomes available from Fife Harbours.

 Anstruther Sailing Club was established to promote boating activity in Anstruther's famous old fishing harbour, which was converted in the 1990’s principally to leisure use and now has over 100 pontoon berths.
 The Club’s activities include :

 - Sporting and social association for anyone with an interest in boating in the East Neuk